MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/shapes/line.md

 These properties are backed by [`BindableProperty`](xref:Xamarin.Forms.BindableProperty) objects, which means that they can be targets of data bindings, and styled.

-For information about controlling how line ends are drawn, see [Line ends](index.md#line-ends).
+For information about controlling how line ends are drawn, see [Control line ends](index.md#control-line-ends).

 ## Create a Line